Chapter 6 : The Age of Reorganisation

 The Age of Reorganisation

-Exploring Society: India and Beyond · Comprehensive Study Notes + MCQ Practice
+Exploring Society: India and Beyond – Comprehensive Study Notes + MCQ Practice

-"By continuous living tradition and a vital power of rejuvenescence, this land has readjusted itself through unnumbered transformations." — Jagdish Chandra Bose (1917)
+“By continuous living tradition and a vital power of rejuvenescence, this land has readjusted itself through unnumbered transformations.”– Jagdish Chandra Bose (1917)

-Content based on NCERT Class 7 — Exploring Society: India and Beyond (Tapestry of the Past), Chapter 6.
-Credit and copyright: NCERT, New Delhi (Reprint 2026–27).
-Compiled & enriched for UPSC/State PCS by Legacy IAS, Bangalore.
+Content based on NCERT Class 7 – Exploring Society: India and Beyond (Tapestry of the Past), Chapter 6.
+Credit and copyright: NCERT, New Delhi (Reprint 2026-27).
+Compiled for UPSC/State PCS by Legacy IAS, Bangalore.

 01

-This period (roughly 2nd century BCE to 3rd century CE) is called the 'Age of Reorganisation' by some scholars as existing regions were being reorganised into new kingdoms constantly competing to become powerful.
-The map of India changed significantly, as did people's lives.
+This period (~2nd century BCE to 3rd century CE) is called the Age of Reorganisation – existing regions were being reorganised into new kingdoms constantly competing to become powerful.
+Despite struggles, this age saw remarkable cultural exchange and assimilation, ultimately with a dominance of Indian themes and flourishing Sanskrit literature.

-🔴 Key Fact — End of Maurya Empire
+Key Fact – End of Maurya Empire

 02